-Our goal for our Business Owners Guide to Surcharging is to make sense of surcharging and help you understand how it works and how it might benefit your business.
+This business owner’s guide aims to make sense of surcharging and explain how it works and might benefit your business.

 - What is surcharging?